 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time at the confiscated property police auction seeking to buy either a flower arrangement for that special day for your mother or a New York Yankees baseball cap.
-Be on the lookout for slow moving vehicles with darkened windows.
+Today, you are likely to spend a great deal of time looking for the new strip mall out on the highway looking to buy either a flower arrangement for your aunt or a birthday greeting card for your uncle.
+Be on the lookout for bottles of barbeque sauce that act TOO innocent.

 Your Complete Scope